What is physical rehabilitation for dogs?

 5 - Improved Muscle Strength

 Muscle weakness is a common problem in aging dogs and those with certain medical conditions.
-Physical rehabilitation incorporates exercises and therapies targeted at strengthen specific muscle groups.
+Physical rehabilitation incorporates exercises and therapies targeted at strengthening specific muscle groups.
 Strengthening these muscles can not only improve your dog's mobility but also prevent further injuries and deterioration.
 Allowing your dog to maintain an active lifestyle longer.

 6 - Increased Circulation & Oxygenation